Wild Waters

 Wild Waters combines live online classes, guided practices and carefully prepared handouts and supporting resources to help you deepen the work in your own place.
 Each session will include teaching, experiential exercises and opportunities for shared reflection.
 Recordings will be available afterwards, so you can revisit the material or catch up if needed.
 You will also have access to the Spiritual Rewilding online community space, where you can continue the conversation and integration between sessions.

-The course will take place on Monday 9th, 16th and 23rd March 2026, with live online sessions from 7pm to 9pm.
+The course was recorded from live sessions and is available with all relevant handouts and practices.
 Across these three evenings, we will move step by step through connection, ceremony and guardianship, allowing time between sessions for you to visit your local waters and embody the practices in your own landscape.

 Join us on this journey to connect with, honour and care for our local waterways